jinnovation/dogesay/README.md

 list of either single words or full clauses; from this, it generates doge with the trademark text (randomly arranged around doge).

+Per doge convention, the script generates a random amount of "wow" to stick in alongside the user-provided clauses.

 ## Example ##

 `python dogesay.py example.txt`